 Do you remember the kinds of stuff that they made for us, for kids, in the oldie old days?
 Let’s see, the first animation, of course, was Disney’s Minnie Mouse and — where is she?
 I’m pushing the button — Daisy Duck, who didn’t really do much at all, except ask to go shopping, I think.
 There were a lot of Hanna-Barbera cartoons — Magilla Gorilla, Wally Gator, George of the Jungle — virtually no female characters.
 I had a vague recollection that Yogi Bear had a girlfriend, and I searched and searched, and I finally found her, Cindy Bear, as you all remember.

 Now, we all know that kids get a very strong message about body image from the media.
-78% of senior girls say they don’t like their bodies.
-A third of third graders have been on a diet, which leads me to this question: is Judy Jetson too thin?
+Seventy-eight percent of senior girls say they don’t like their bodies.
+A third of third graders have been on a diet, which leads me to this question: Is Judy Jetson too thin?
 I think her waist is the same size as her neck in that picture, if I’m not wrong.
 No, I can see you.
 I saw you for a second, and then you went away.

 So a lot of kids’ fare, from back then and even now, shows highly stereotyped, sexualized female characters, even in programs made for the youngest kids.
 For example, did you know Miss Piggy had cleavage?